Low Back and Leg Pain is Lumbar Radiculopathy

-For the purpose of this article, we will focus on lumbar radiculopathy, which refers to pain in the lower extremities in a dermatomal pattern.
+For the purpose of this article, we will focus on lumbar radiculopathy, which refers to pain in the lower extremities in a dermatomal pattern (see image below).
 A dermatome is a specific area in the lower extremity that has nerves going to it from a specific lumbar nerve.
 This pain is caused by compression of the roots of the spinal nerves in the lumbar region of the spine.
 Diagnosing leg and lower back pain begins with a detailed patient history and examination.

 Your medical history helps the physician understand the problem.
 It is important to be specific when answering medical questions related to pain onset but remembering every detail is often not critical.
 Keeping records of your medical history, including medical problems, medications you are taking and surgeries you have had in the past is helpful.

 Journal Your Back and Leg Pain